 + Splurge on hair and makeup -- plan your wedding hair and makeup trials the day of your session (you'll get to see what it looks like on camera before the wedding and it's sure to make getting ready easy!)
 I myself rarely wear anything beyond mascara, but a bit of makeup + lashes can even out skin tones, make your eyes pop, and have you feeling confident and sexy.

-+ Clean your ring and under your fingernails or go get your nails did!
++ Clean your ring and underneath your fingernails or go get your nails did!
 Let's show off that ring!

 Things to Bring

 This is a list of a few things you may need or may want to have along the way.
-This all depends on the location you choose and is more specifically geared towards outdoor hiking engagements.
+I will have a first aid kit and I’m certified in BLS/CPR/FIRST AID.
+This list all depends on the location you choose and is more specifically geared towards outdoor hiking engagements.

 + Appropriate or extra shoes and socks if you plan on changing into something along the way.
 Going barefoot in a dress once you're up there?
 YES PLEASE!

 + WATER, Bug Spray, Sun Screen, Headlamp, Rain Jacket, Small Day Pack/Back Pack, ect.
-I usually have these items as well but do not forget your water!
+I usually have these items as well but do not forget your WATER or a filter if you prefer that.

 + Touch up makeup